Plastic Procedures > Cosmetic Procedures > Breast

-Breast Augmentation Procedure costs are variable according to the deformity, type of used implant and the used technique.
-Usually the cost is ranging from 1500 to 2000 U.S. dollars.
-Most medical insurance providers do not cover the breast augmentation surgery.
+Breast Reconstruction costs are variable according to the used technique.
+Usually the cost is ranging from 3000 to 6000 U.S. dollars.
+When dealing with costs, you also need to take into consideration the fact that the procedure may need to be retouched.
+Most medical insurance providers cover the procedure.

-Frequently asked questions of patients who considering Breast
+Frequently asked questions from patients when considering Breast Reconstruction?!

 Q - What is the type of anesthesia, and when I can return to normal life?

-A - General anesthesia or Local anesthesia with sedation, and you can practice your normal life within 2 days after operation.
+A - General anesthesia, and you can practice your normal life 2 days up to few weeks.

-Q - What are the symptoms that may occur in the first five days after mammoplasty augmentation procedures?
+Q - What are the symptoms that may occur in the first five days after Breast Reconstructive procedures?

 A - Soreness which could be managed by pain killer’s medications and there may be edema or swelling.

-Q - What are the guarantees that the success of the breast augmentation surgery?
+Q - What are the guarantees that the success of the process?

 Q - When can we get the final results?

-A - The final results is achieved within the first three months.
+A - The final results is achieved after the first three months.

-Q - Is the augmented breast seems naturally?
+Q - Is the reconstructed breast seems naturally?

-Q - What is ideal age for breast augmentation surgery?
+Q - What is ideal age for breast Reconstruction?

-A - It could be done at any age after 18 years.
+A - It could be done at any age.

 Q - If you are not Egyptian, What is the minimum period for follow up?

-Q - What are the contraindications of breast augmentation surgery?
+Q - What are the contraindications of Breast Reconstructive procedures?

 A - There are no absolute contraindications but the patients should inform their surgeons about any allergies, serious medical conditions, and medications they may be taking.
 Smokers should stop smoking 2 weeks before surgical procedures to promote the healing process.

-Q - Where will the breast augmentation surgery be performed?
+Q - Where will the Breast Reconstructive procedures be performed?

-Q - How much does breast augmentation surgery cost and what elements factor into that cost like hospital fees, anesthesia, and so on?
+Q - How much does breast reconstruction cost and what elements factor into that cost like hospital fees, anesthesia, and so on?

-Q - What is the surgeon's level of experience in performing breast augmentation procedures?
+Q - What is the surgeon’s level of experience in performing Breast Recosntructive procedures?

 A - Consultant or Doctoral in Plastic surgery.

-Q - What percentage of patients experience complications with breast augmentation surgery?
+Q - What percentage of patients experience complications with these procedures?

 The time of the procedure:

-Location: hospital with or without postoperative hospital stay.
+Location: hospital with 2 days postoperative hospital stay.

-Recovery time: return to work within 2 days and the final outcome within 3 months.
+Recovery time: return to work after 2 weeks and the final outcome within first year.